MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest2.md

 3. Select the Entity Set and click on `Preview` to open the Fiori preview.

 > [!WARNING]
 > Ad-hoc lab systems are often not fully configured for ease of effort.
-Deal with the dummy domain challenge by replacing with the IP address you got from your dungeon master earlier.
+Deal with the dummy nodomain challenge (vhcals4hci.dummy.nodomain) by replacing with the IP address you got from your dungeon master earlier.
 Ignore the SSL certificate error and continue.
 Provide your credentials to logon to the Fiori preview.

 4. On the spawned browser session, create a new product entry, and save it.